Code-Institute-Submissions/Vaxholm/README.md

 * I want to easily understand the layout and finding what I seek without any instructions.
 * I want to be able to navigate through the site easily to find its content.
 * I want to easily get information what kind of activites one can do.
-* I want to be able to easily take contact with someone to get more information about the activites.

 ### As a visitor that wants to start planning a vacation that is different.

 * I want to explore new environments that is not your usual vacation spot.
-* I want what can be offered.
 * I want to be able go through the content and find something that I want to do.
+* I want to be able to easily take contact with someone to get more information about the activites.

 ### As a visitor that want to use the website on the fly.